SAAB-ARTUR/UnityRT/README.md

 ### World parameters
   - Range: Sets the size of the surface and bottom.
 The water volume is square with centre in the origin.
 Setting range to 300 means that the surface/bottom extends from -150 to 150 in the x- and z-direction.
 Surface and bottom are the same size and are placed directly above/beneath eachother. **Only relevant for the Bellhop and Hovem models.
 When using the Hovem-RTAS model the size of the surface/bottom is set by the bathymetry-file.**
   - SSP: Sound speed profile, an example of a sound speed profile is located in "Assets/SSP/summer.txt".
 The first column denotes the depth and the second column denotes the speed of sound at that depth.
 Depths are listed as negative values.
+The gap between listed depths does not have to be uniform.
 Future work: Handle an SSP that is dependent on more variables than only depth.
   - Targets: List of targets (red sphere's).
 Separate targets with ":" and define a target as "{x, y, z}".
   - Bathymetry: Read a custom bathymetry .stl-file https://en.wikipedia.org/wiki/STL_(file_format).
 Currently only ASCII-format is supported.
 Examples of custom bathymetry files are located in "Assets/Bathymetry/".
 The bathymetry file defines the dimensions of the bottom (Range-value is overridden). **Only relevant for the Hovem-RTAS model.
 The other models will simply have a planar bottom.**